-A further reason why some refugees might decide to change State after having already sought asylum is the possibility of family reunification.
-Asylum procedures and the rights of recognized refugees greatly vary from one European State to another.
-While in France, persons who are granted the full status of refugee as well as persons who obtain the subsidiary protection have the right to family reunification, in Germany, since 2016, family reunification is only possible for persons who have the full refugee status.
-We encountered cases of refugees who were granted the subsidiary protection in Germany and who had their family members - wives and children for example - join them through irregular migration via the Balkan route or the Mediterranean Sea because of the impossibility of legal family reunification - with all the risks such a journey comprises.
-Some refugees, precisely in order to avoid this, moved from Germany to France to achieve their goal of family reunification.
+The Cela family, composed of Mrs. Cela, Mr. Cela and their two children, left Kosovo in 2014 after A further reason why some refugees might decide having experienced human trafficking by mafia to change State after having already sought asylum groups.
+They first arrived in Germany where they is the possibility of family reunification.
+Asylum stayed some time and applied for asylum.
+After procedures and the rights of recognized refugees their asylum application was rejected (Kosovo greatly vary from one European State to another. is considered to be a safe country), they left While in France, persons who are granted the full for Finland in 2015 where they joined family status of refugee as well as persons who obtain the members and friends who had settled there.
+They subsidiary protection have the right to family reunilived there for two years.
+There, their asylum fication, in Germany, since 2016, family reunification procedure was also rejected.
+They furthermore is only possible for persons who have the full refugee experienced racist and Islamophobic attacks. status.
+We encountered cases of refugees who were Mrs. Cela recalls: granted the subsidiary protection in Germany and who had their family members - wives and children It is important to say that our integration for example - join them through irregular migrain Finland as Muslims was very difficult. tion via the Balkan route or the Mediterranean Sea Numerous graffiti were inscribed on the walls because of the impossibility of legal family reunifiof our neighborhood that insulted Muslims. cation - with all the risks such a journey comprises.
+Several attacks on mosques and anti-Muslim Some refugees, precisely in order to avoid this, demonstrations took place during our stay. moved from Germany to France to achieve their In 2015, when we were in Iname of a city in goal of family reunification.